Print Report (Acrobat Reader is required to view this report. You may download the reader from our Free Document Readers web page.)

 Communities that are considered "underserved" are with no or little insurance protection.
 Absence of or inadequate insurance protection can be detrimental to people's lives.
 To ensure that ALL individuals and families, as well as businesses or organizations get the insurance protection they need against the adverse financial consequences of losses, is one of the goals of California Department of Insurance.
 California Code of Regulations Section 2646.6 (CCR), paves the way for the department in its strong mission to continually identify these "underserved" communities, so they too, can acquire the insurance protection they need.

 This report can not address the issue as to why some people do not have insurance.
 It is up to the community, insurance industry and the Department to make sure adequate coverage can be made available to all people.
-However, with this report, it is with hope that it can continue to encourage the insurance industry to invest and to make insurance accessible and affordable in the "underserved" communities, while the California Department of Insurance, continues with its utmost goal of trying to educate and help everyone benefit the protection and the peace of mind that insurance can offer.
+However, with this report, it is with hope that it can continue to encourage the insurance industry to invest and to make insurance accessible in the "underserved" communities, while the California Department of Insurance, continues with its utmost goal of trying to educate and help everyone benefit the protection and the peace of mind that insurance can offer.

 Below are examples of how the department tackled or is dealing with the "underserved" communities: